albert-gonzalez/easytimer-react-hook/README.md

 useTimer hook accepts an object with the following options:

 -   **startValues:** Optional.
 Object with the start values.
 The keys of these object are days, hours, minutes, seconds and secondTenths.
-The default value makes the timer to start from 0;
+The default value makes the timer to start from 0.
 -   **target:** Optional.
 Object with the target.
 When the timer achieves the target, it will stop automatically.
 The keys of these object are days, hours, minutes, seconds and secondTenths.
-If no target is passed, it will be disabled;
+If no target is passed, it will be disabled.
 -   **precision:** Optional.
 The frequency that the timer will update the component.
-The accepted precisions are: hours, minutes, seconds and secondTenths.
-The default value is seconds;
+The accepted precisions are hours, minutes, seconds and secondTenths.
+The default value is seconds.
 -   **countdown:** Optional.
 If true the timer will be a countdown.
-The default value is false;
+The default value is false.
 -   **updateWhenTargetAchieved:** Optional.
 If true the hook will update the component when the target is achieved.
-The default value is false;
+The default value is false.

 ### EasyTimer instance

 useTimer hook returns an EasyTimer instance.
 This instance is used to manage the timer (start, pause stop and reset the timer).
-Also, this instance can add custom event listeners if you need an specific behavior.
+Also, this instance can add custom event listeners if you need a specific behavior.

 Check out the EasyTimer docs and examples here: https://github.com/albert-gonzalez/easytimer.js

 ### TS Types

-useTimer hook defines the following typescript types
+useTimer hook defines the following typescript types:

 ```ts
 interface TimerHookConfig {